HewlettPackard/galadriel/doc/galadriel_server.md

 ##### Available subcommands:

-- `create`: Create a new trust domain.
+- `create`: Register a new trust domain in Galadriel Server.

 ##### `trustdomain create`